LDuheron/ft_ping/README.md

 ## ICMP protocol

 Ping is based on the Internet Control Message Protocol (ICMP).
 This protocol is used by devices on a network to detect communication issues within the network.
-ICMP is a connextionless protocol, meaning it doesn't require establishing a connection before transmitting data.
+ICMP is a connectionless protocol, meaning it doesn't require establishing a connection before transmitting data.

 ## Raw sockets